VectorDB

 The Logs for an ingested job

-• Details: Open a structured JSON summary showing Vector DB type and provider, API endpoint, file paths ingested, output directory, chunking configuration, embedding model, and other technical metadata.
+• Details: Open a structured JSON summary showing VectorDB type and provider, API endpoint, file paths ingested, output directory, chunking configuration, embedding model, and other technical metadata.

 The Details for an ingested job

-Using VectorDBs with DuploCloud AI Studio
+Using VectorDBs with DuploCloud AI Agents

-To learn how to integrate the files uploaded to your VectorDBs with the DuploCloud AI agent, see the DuploCloud documentation for creating AI Agents.
+To learn how to integrate the files uploaded to your VectorDBs with the DuploCloud AI Agent, see the DuploCloud documentation for creating AI Agents.

 Last updated